AngheloAlf/APL/docs/002 - Primitives types.md

   - If `i < -var.len`, then `var[i]` will raise an `IndexUnderflowException`.
 - User can add and/or override array's behavior.
 This will be explained in it's own chapter.

+### Array life

+The array is automatically destroyed when the scope ends, but if the array contains elements that have been allocated with `new` (or a custom allocator), they will probably still exists after the array desctruction.
+You have to manually `destroy` those elements before the array desctruction.

+You can also heap allocate an array using `T[] arr = new T[n];`.
+Please note that `n` can be a integer literal, or a variable.
+If you do this, remember to `delete arr;`.

 ## Arrays vs pointers